rammses/tracmactip/README.md

 		+----[SHA256]-----+

-1. this command creates 2 files, one has a pub extension you need upload this file to /var/tmp foler
+1. this command creates 2 files, one has a pub extension.
+You need upload this file to /var/tmp folder on remote device and add it to users authentication method and example is show below switch side steps
-2. The private key file must be used as identity file while creating a connection to junos switch
+2. The private key file must be used as identity file while creating a connection to junos device

 put the public key file using scp to switch